xtrembaker/appCore/README.md

 appCore
 =======

-a core plugin for Cake 2.2
+a core plugin for Cake 2.2 - Coming Soon !!